How we can help you

 - Technical Officers/Biomedical Engineering staff

-Once we have a referral, we will contact you via phone to arrange your appointment.
-We try to find an appointment time that allows you to attend, however we do have set times that our doctors are available.
+Once we have all the paperwork, we will contact you via phone to arrange your appointment.
+We try to find an appointment time that allows you to attend in person or via Telehealth (Audio or Video), however we do have set times that our doctors are available.
 The Hyperbaric Unit opening hours are 8.00am - 4.30pm, Monday to Friday.

 Please let us know if you need an interpreter.
 You can contact us telephoning the Translating and Interpreting Service (TIS) on 131 450.
 Tell the operator what language you speak and then ask the interpreter to set up a telephone conversation between you, an interpreter, and the healthcare professional you want to speak with.